Return to

 (Garraty would get squaded).

-The Prime-Walkers are assigned numbers from 1 to 100 alphabetically by surname Excerpts:
+The Prime-Walkers are assigned numbers from

 When I call your name, please step forward and take your number.